Winnerty/blackjack_python/readme.md

 you have to press "Dealer" again and so on, until the game is finished.
 7) If you are willing to play another game, change your bet or stay with the same one and press "New game" and so on (steps 3 - 7).

-P.S.
-Do not try to fool the system by entering wrong bets or betting too much, I am watching you.
+#### P.S.
+Do not try to fool the system by entering wrong bets or betting too much.